mariushelf/notes_to_self/README.md

 ## Remove files from history

 To remove files from the history (e.g., those old Jupyter notebooks that are huuuge, but no one will ever look at again), [BFG Repo Cleaner](https://github.com/rtyley/bfg-repo-cleaner) seems to be the tool of choice.

+Update 2025-02-20: maybe better use [git-filter-repo](https://htmlpreview.github.io/?https://github.com/newren/git-filter-repo/blob/docs/html/git-filter-repo.html#EXAMPLES).
+This also supports changing commit user and email and a lot of other things.